The galaxy-IGM connection in THESAN: the physics connecting the IGM Lyman-$\alpha$ opacity and galaxy density in the reionization epoch: Results from thesan-1

 The aforementioned results paint a consistent picture of transparent sightlines probing regions where reionization occurred earlier and stronger (\ie the residual neutral fraction is lower) than average, due to the local abundance of galaxies.
 This is explicitly demonstrated in the bottom panel showing that at such scales $z_\mathrm{reion}$ is larger in transparent sightlines than in opaque ones.
 It also aligns well with the findings presented in Fig.~\ref{fig:ngt_corrcoeff_evol} and the relative discussion.

-Interestingly, at $d \lesssim 7 \, \hMpc$, the $z_\mathrm{reion}$ profile for opaque sightlines slightly turns over, indicating that on average galaxies close to the sightline ionize \textit{earlier} than those farther away.
+Interestingly, at $d \lesssim 7 \, \hMpc$, the $z_\mathrm{reion}$ profile for opaque sightlines slightly turns over\footnote{To confirm the statistical significance of this, we have computed the global minimum position for each profile in the `most opaque' sample.
+Then, we performed a simple binomial test with null hypothesis that the global minima are equally probable at every radius.
+The p-value for such hypothesis is $0.04$, that is therefore rejected.}, indicating that on average galaxies close to the sightline ionize \textit{earlier} than those farther away.
 Together with the trend in galaxy density, which also turns over approximately at the same distance scale, this indicates that such opaque sightlines are probing an overdensity, which provides the photons that ionize the local IGM (and might shield them from incoming radiation).
 In other words, transparent sightlines probe regions that were ionized mostly outside-in, while opaque sightlines probe regions preferentially reionized inside-out.